 Step 5: Act – Start with a single mat

 The nice thing about anti-fatigue mats is that you don't have to replace everything at once.
 Some companies prefer a major overhaul across facilities at the same time.
-But if you’re looking to make an upgrade but still unsure of the right partner, it’s okay to start with a single mat.
+If you’re looking to make an upgrade but still unsure of the right partner, it’s okay to start with a single mat.

 Research a few anti-fatigue mat providers, ask for free sample mats, then review these samples using the same steps we just walked through above.